devon-tvi/python_project/README.md

 # Python Project

-A cookiecutter repo for creating blank, TVision friendly python projects.
+A cookiecutter repo for creating blank, bitbucket-friendly python projects.

 By default, you get: